19 Oct How to Build a Healthier Corporate Culture

-While Fleet Response has grown from just three employees in 1986 to more than 185 employees, our president and CEO Scott Mawaka has remained committed to fostering a close-knit sense of family inspired by his father, Fleet Response founder Ron Mawaka, Sr.
+While Fleet Response has grown from just three employees in 1986 to more than 250 employees, our CEO Scott Mawaka has remained committed to fostering a close-knit sense of family inspired by his father, Fleet Response founder Ron Mawaka, Sr.

 “We are in the service industry and when you sell services, everything starts with people,” says Scott.
 “Our hard-working employees are the lifeblood of our organization and showing them, they’re appreciated is crucial when making superior customer service a competitive advantage in the industry.”